naruarjun/academic-resume/content/authors/admin/_index.md

 I am currently working as a Research Assistant at the <a href="https://sites.google.com/iiitd.ac.in/iiitd-alive">IIITD ALIVE project</a> under the guidance of <a href="https://www.iiitd.ac.in/anands">Saket Anand</a>, <a href="https://www.iiitd.ac.in/jainendra">Jainendra Shukla</a> and <a href="https://www.iiitd.ac.in/rajivratn">Rajiv Ratn Shah</a>.
 My aim is to facilitate the conceptualization and deployment of complex computer vision systems that can handle real-world uncertainty and are compact and efficient.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

-P.S.
-The project section is a little below-par at the moment as the projects have associated description pages but those pages contain the same description as the home page.
-I will fix it in the coming few weeks whenever I get time.
-Thanks for understanding.